socarlosb/simple-webpack-starter-kit/README.md

 - [x] babel - to understand and compile new javascript sintax and features(our bundle.js will now be in good old javascript sintax, and can run on Internet Explorer!)
 - [x] file-loader - so that webpack can handle other type of files (besides javascript files)
 - [x] url-loader - so that webpack push url as data (instead of a link to a file, which makes an http call, which makes it slower... not sure!)
-- [x] uglifyjs-webpack-plugin - (read documentation for changes) it 'cleans' the bundle.js file **IMPORTANT NOTES**
+- [x] uglifyjs-webpack-plugin - (read documentation for changes) it 'cleans' the bundle.js file!
+(NOTE: this 'guy' is a beast, I had some problems with sourcemaps because of this guy, but to simplify we just need to add in the webpack modules.export the `devtools: "sourcemap"` flag and also add `sourceMap: true` to the plugin options, when the plugin is indicated, more info [here](https://github.com/webpack/webpack/issues/2704))
+- [ ] image-webpack-loader -

+**IMPORTANT NOTES**
 It does tree shaking by:
 - 1st don't transpile modules with babel (check .babelrc file - modules: false)